markdavidhughes/cloud-architecture/content/blog/hugo/index.md

 This guide also follows the Microsoft Learn guide available from [here.](https://learn.microsoft.com/en-us/azure/static-web-apps/publish-hugo "here")

-If you'd like to build something similar you can follow the following steps:
+If you'd like to build something similar you can follow the below steps.
+My guide uses the name Example Site but you can replace this with your own name.

 ## Prerequisites